 You must have a site or location in Utah that complies with all local ordinances, including zoning for body shops and business incedental to it.
 The site must be sufficiently bounded by fence, chain, posts, or otherwise marked to definitely indicate its boundaries.
 There must be permanent, enclosed building or structure large enough to accommodate the office of the body shop and this office must contain a safe place to keep the books and other records of the business.
 You must conduct the principal portion of the business from this location and you must also keep the business books and records there.
 The Principal Place of Business must not share any common area with another body shop or any business or activity not related to motor vehicle commerce.

 A permanent sign, not less than 24 square feet in size must be either painted on the office, attached to the office with nails or bolts, or placed on posts in the display yard that have been securely anchored in the ground.
-The sign must fully identify the body shop and show the full name of the body shop as it is licensed and the body shop number assigned to it.
+The sign must fully identify the body shop and show the full name of the body shop as it is licensed.

 Body shops must file with MVED a body shop bond in the amount of $20,000.
 Use Form TC-450 for this.